ayojs/ayo/VALUES.md

 on a regular basis, and things that might seem insignificant in other contexts suddenly exploding.

-The Ayo.js project's perspective is that when this happens, it often takes a toll on the well-being of the members participating, or it prevents potential members from contributing again, if at all.
-It also recognizes that the difference between individual choices is less important than the ability to come to a perfect technical decision.
+The Ayo.js project’s perspective is that when such things happen, it often takes a toll on the well-being of the members participating, at times preventing repeated contributions or precluding new contributors outright.
+It also recognizes that the difference between individual choices is less important than the ability to come to a appropriate technical decision.

 Projects change, evolve, and find themselves dealing with new concerns all the time.
-In all technical matters, Ayo.js will take into account that in the end, it is the people making those decisions that matter most, not the decisions themselves.
-It’s ok for code to be imperfect.
+In all technical matters, Ayo.js will take into account that in the end, it is the people making, implementing, and maintaining that matter most, not the decisions themselves.
+It’s okay for code to be imperfect.

 ## Humans are more important than corporations.

-All sorts of corporations and other organizations around the world use and benefit from the software underlying Ayo.js.
-Many contributors, in fact, might have their efforts in the project directly funded by them.
+All sorts of corporations and other organizations around the world use and benefit from the software underlying Ayo.js, and many contributors, in fact, may be directly compensated by them for their efforts on the project.
 But this can often turn into such direct reliance on corporations that they can essentially seize control of a project — or struggle for power over it while individual contributors are left wondering if they can ever influence the project themselves.